 My Grandma Barbra mentioned to me that she would love a butterscotch pie with meringue on top.
-I really wanted to make one for her, but I haven’t really “experimented” with butterscotch a lot – because I don’t like it!
-Much like coconut – I’ve never liked butterscotch… At least I didn’t think I did.
+I really wanted to make one for her, but I have not really “experimented” with butterscotch a lot – because I do not like it!
+Much like coconut – I have never liked butterscotch… At least I did not think I did.

-I’m so glad I did!
+I am so glad I did!
 It resulted in a delicious pie that my Grandma Barbra absolutely loved!
-And – it made a butterscotch fan out of me…something I didn’t think could happen.
+And – it made a butterscotch fan out of me…something I did not think could happen.

 The pie crust recipe is my Grandma Barbra’s recipe.
 The butterscotch filling, and meringue is Glenna’s recipes.
 Shout-out and special thanks to Glenna for allowing me to share with all of you, her recipe…